 - Bookkeeping

-Conversely, you’ll find a medical assistant in a clinical setting having to perform a few of the following duties during the course of the day.
+Conversely, you’ll find a medical assistant in a clinical setting performing a few of the following duties during the day.

 - Preparing samples for use in laboratory tests